New Jersey State Income Tax Rates 2012 - Tax Year 2011

 Income tax deductions are expenses that can be deducted from your gross pre-tax income.
 Using deductions is an excellent way to reduce your New Jersey income tax and maximize your refund, so be sure to research deductions that you mey be able to claim on your Federal and New Jersey tax returns.
 For details on specific deductions available in New Jersey, see the list of New Jersey income tax deductions.

-New Jersey's personal income tax exemptions include a personal exemption of $1,000.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+New Jersey has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 Unlike the Federal income tax, the New Jersey income tax does not allow itemized deductions.
 You may claim the New Jersey standard deduction if applicable, and specific deductions may be available to New Jersey taxpayers as limited deductions or tax credits.